section-engineering-education/engineering-education/content/articles/network-management-with-cdp-lldp/index.md

 <!--more-->
 This article will cover how one can use the *Layer 2 discovery protocols **CDP** and **LLDP*** to gather information about neighboring devices on the network and use the information for troubleshooting, managing, and documenting the network.

-It will also equip the reader with the knowledge of how to configure the protocols on the network devices and build a network configuration to understand how the protocols work.
+It will also equip the reader with the knowledge on how to configure the protocols on the network devices and build a network configuration to understand how the protocols work.

 ### Table of contents
 - [Table of contents](#table-of-contents)